 All, Miscellaneous, Realty

 We expect the impact of Demonetization, implementation of Real Estate Regulatory Act (RERA) and Goods and Services Tax (GST), to have a significant impact on the Real Estate sector. the real estate asset management sector has seen a lot of changes during the course.
 These are few trends we expect to play out,

-With the implementation of the RERA and the impact of demonetization, there will be a clear separation of roles of Land Aggregators and Real Estate Developers.
+With the implementation of the RERA and the impact of demonetization, there will be a clear separation of roles of Land Aggregators and Real Estate Developers in Mumbai particularly.
 During the last few years, many small and medium-size land aggregators got into Real Estate Development.
 However, with the increased compliances and consumer demands, they will now not have the required skill-set or mind-set to continue being Developers.
 Over the next few years, the Large Institutional Developers will thrive, whereas the small and medium-size aggregators will need to stick to land aggregation or be forced to exit the sector.

 Projects will need to be adequately capitalized and financial closure now needs to be mapped out before breaking ground on a project.
 Developers will need to maintain strong Balance Sheets and Reputation, to ensure that their costs of funds are manageable.
 This will also be an opportunity for Real Estate focused funds to deploy more capital in the sector.